okjuan/virtual.book/reviews/_posts/2020-03-11-that-will-never-work.md

 subtitle: The Birth of Netflix and the Amazing Life of an Idea
 subsubtitle: by Marc Randolph
 permalink: /that-will-never-work
-tags: books memoir entrepreneurship
+tags: reviews books memoir entrepreneurship
-category: reviews

 ---

 I wasn't particularly satisfied with Randolph's writing skills, but the book made for an entertaining 1st person account of the birth of Netflix.